Canada Immigration News

-Canada Reveals Plans for Two-week Permit Processing Times
+Canada Reveals Plans for 2-week Permit Processing Times

 Commenting on the announcement Canada’s Immigration Minister said “We know that when talented researchers, innovators, and leaders are able to provide their expertise, even temporarily, their work can have a multiplier effect on job creation.
 In the global competition for highly-skilled people, it is crucial that these types of workers can get here quickly.”

 - To establish an ambitious two-week standard for processing visas and work permits for low-risk, high-skill talent for Canadian companies

 - Create a dedicated service channel for companies looking to make large, job-creating investments in Canada

 - Drop the work permit requirement for short-term work (for example 30 days or less) in low-risk fields.
 Brief academic stays will also be eligible for this work permit exemption.